MIMUW-RL/spp-rl/README.md

 Other algorithms and environments were not tested.

+## Evaluation

+Model evaluation code is available in the jupyter notebook: `notebooks/load_and_evaluate.ipynb`.
+There you can load pre-trained models, evaluate their reward, and render in the environment.

 ## Pre-trained Models

 You can find pre-trained models in `models` directory and a notebook for evaluating them will be provided shortly.